to love on

 EXAMPLES

 1. Every now and then, it is important to love on your friends.
 Show them how much they mean to you by treating them to a day full of fun activities that they enjoy.
-Let them know why they mean so much to you; be honest and vulnerable with them.
+Let them know why they mean so much to you.
+Be honest and vulnerable with them.
 Don’t hold back.

-2. When my brother’s spouse is sad, he makes sure to give them some extra lovin’.
+2. When my brother’s spouse is sad, he makes sure to give her some extra lovin’.
 He’s always said that the secret to their marriage is loving on one another.
 It’s a great way to show both emotional support and lifelong devotion to your significant other.

 Previous